transparency-dev/armored-witness-applet/trusted_applet/internal/storage/README.md

 A relatively simple storage API which offers a fixed number of "storage slots" to which a representation of state can be written.
 Slot storage will be allocated a range of the underlying storage, starting at a known byte offset and with a known length.
 This slot storage is also preconfigured with the number of slots that it should allocate (or alternatively/equivalently, the number of bytes to be reserved per-slot).

-Each slot is backed by a fixed size "journal" stored across _N_ eMMC sectors.
+Each slot is backed by a fixed size "journal" stored across _N_ eMMC blocks.

 Logically it can be thought of like so:

 ![image showing logical layout](images/logical_layout.png)

-Physically it may look like this on the MMC block device itself (9 sectors per journal is just an example):
+Physically it may look like this on the MMC block device itself (9 blocks per journal is just an example):

 ![image showing physical layout](images/physical_layout.png)